Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Diffusion and Volume maximization-based Image Clustering

 \section{Diffusion and Volume maximization-based Image Clustering}

-In highly mixed HSIs, any one pixel may correspond to a spatial region that contains many materials.
-Thus, even state-of-the-art algorithms for unsupervised material discrimination may perform poorly on mixed HSIs, failing to recover clusterings that can be linked to materials within the scene.
+In spectrally mixed HSIs, any one pixel may correspond to a spatial region that contains many materials~\cite{bioucas2013hyperspectral, miao2007endmember}.
+Thus, even state-of-the-art algorithms for unsupervised material clustering may perform poorly on mixed HSIs, failing to recover clusterings that can be linked to materials within the scene.
 Algorithms that do not directly incorporate a spectral unmixing step into their labeling may assign clusters that correspond to groups of materials rather than clusters corresponding to individual materials.
-Thus, additional improvements are needed to improve HSI clustering algorithms for material discrimination on highly mixed images.
+Thus, additional improvements are needed to develop algorithms suitable for material clustering on mixed HSIs.

-This section introduces the \emph{Diffusion and Volume maximization-based Image Clustering} (\emph{D-VIC}) algorithm (Algorithm \ref{alg: D-VIC}) for unsupervised material discrimination of HSIs.
-To learn material abundances, D-VIC first performs a spectral unmixing step: decomposing the HSI by learning the number of endmembers $m$ using HySime~\cite{bioucas2008HySime}, implementing AVMAX with that $m$ value to learn endmembers~\cite{chan2011simplex}, and calculating abundances and purity through a nonnegative least squares solver~\cite{bro1997fast}.
-D-VIC then estimates empirical density using a KDE~\cite{rodriguez2014clustering, murphy2018unsupervised, maggioni2019learning}.
+This section introduces the \emph{Diffusion and Volume maximization-based Image Clustering} (\emph{D-VIC}) algorithm (Algorithm \ref{alg: D-VIC}) for unsupervised material clustering of HSIs.
+To learn material abundances, D-VIC first performs a spectral unmixing step: decomposing the HSI by learning the number of endmembers $m$ using HySime~\cite{bioucas2008HySime}, implementing AVMAX with that $m$-value to learn endmembers~\cite{chan2011simplex}, and calculating abundances and purity through a nonnegative least squares solver~\cite{bro1997fast}.
+As will become clear in Section \ref{sec: numerical experiments}, this estimate for pixel purity resulted in high-quality material clustering with D-VIC.
+Nevertheless, the choice of algorithm used for spectral unmixing in D-VIC is quite modular and future work may consider applying other endmember extraction algorithms~\cite{chang2004estimation, bioucas2012hyperspectral, bioucas2013hyperspectral, heylen2014review, borsoi2021spectral} and/or abundance solvers that explicitly constrain estimates to sum to one~\cite{chen2013nonlinear, heinz2001fully}.
+D-VIC then estimates empirical density using a \emph{kernel density estimate} (\emph{KDE}) defined by $p(x) =~\frac{1}{Z}\sum_{y\in NN_N(x)} \exp(-\|x-y\|^2_2/\sigma_0^2)$, where $NN_N(x)$ is the set of $N$ $\ell^2$-nearest neighbors of $x$ in $X$, $\sigma_0>0$ is a \emph{KDE scale} controlling the interaction radius between points, and $Z$ is a constant normalizing $p(x)$ so that $\sum_{y\in X} p(y) = 1$.
+By construction, $p(x)$ will be large if the pixel $x$ is close to its $N$ $\ell^2$-nearest neighbors in $X$ and small otherwise~\cite{rodriguez2014clustering, murphy2018unsupervised, maggioni2019learning}.